litebulb/ProjectEdison/documents/GettingStarted.md

 We have IoT Hub manual failover, Cosmos DB geo replication, Kubernetes HA  and redeployment components.
 The effect of these components will occur when primary Region goes down.

-Once the secondary region is deployed after a disaster using the automated ARM templates, deployment admin would need to manually add the  Admin IP address and API IP address, after running the ingresses as an endpoint to the Traffic Manager.
+Once the secondary region is deployed after a disaster using the automated ARM templates, deployment admin would need to manually add the  Admin IP address and API IP address after running the ingresses as an endpoint to the Traffic Manager.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/g3.png)